CloudNationHQ/terraform-azure-aks/README.md

 ## Features

-- enhanced adaptability with support for multiple node pools
+- multiple node pool support compatible with both windows and linux
 - utilization of terratest for robust validation
-- providing support for integration with container registries, enhancing the efficiency of image management
+- providing support for integration with container registries

 ## Requirements